 The property management system of the Tribe or Intertribal consortium shall track:

-(a) Personal property with an acquisition value in excess of $5,000 per item;
+(a) Personal property and/or rolling stock with an acquisition value in excess of $5,000 per item

 (b) Sensitive personal property, which is all personal property that is subject to theft and pilferage, as defined by the Tribe or Intertribal consortium.
 All firearms shall be considered sensitive personal property; and

-(c) Real property provided by the Secretary for use under the contract.
+(c) Real property provided by the Secretary for use under the compact and funding agreement.

 § 663.502 What kind of records shall the property management system maintain?

-The property management system shall maintain records that accurately describe the property, including any serial number or other identification number.
+The property management system shall maintain records that accurately describe the property, including any serial number, vehicle identification number, or other identification number.
 These records should contain information such as the source, titleholder, acquisition date, cost, share of Federal participation in the cost, location, use and condition of the property, and the date of disposal and sale price, if any.

 § 663.503 Should the property management system prescribe internal controls?